nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/access/company.md

 ---
-title: Company Entity
+title: Company
-description: Centurion ERP Company Entity user documentation
+description: Centurion ERP Company user documentation
 date: 2025-04-04
 template: project.html
 about: https://github.com/nofusscomputing/centurion_erp
 ---

-The Company model is a sub-model of entity.
-Its purpose is to be a base model for the different types of companies.
-With this in mind it is also the single location to fetch any type of company, regardless of its actual model name.

-!!! info
-    This Feature is currently not available as it's still under development.
+A Company as the name suggests is intented to be the location where Business' / companies / Vendors / Etc. are stored within Centurion ERP.
+Apart from storing Company information that you require, it's also used throughout Centurion ERP as the Manufacturer / Publisher field.

+## Fields

+A contact has field(s):

+- `Organization` The Companies Tenancy. ***Mandatory***
+- `Name` The Companies name. ***Mandatory***

+## Creating a Contact

+Complete all of the required fields and click save.
+There are no specific rules that apply when creating a Company.